The Waiting Room

 I wish I could love others as God loves us.
 It's easy to love my daughter but God calls me to love even my enemies.
 I pray that one day I will be able to look past people's imperfections, past their physical appearances and love them as God loves them.

-So many thoughts from just sitting in the waiting room at the dentists office.
+So many thoughts from just sitting in the waiting room at the dentist office.

 Comments